Gauresh950/Gauresh950/README.md

 - 👋 Hi, I’m @Gauresh950
 - 👀 I’m interested in Developing and Desigining
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on Any development sector
+- 💞️ I’m looking to collaborate on any development sector
 - 📫 How to reach me  Mail: gaureshamat002@gmail.com

 <!---